Azure/azure-docs-sdk-dotnet/index.md

 ### .NET Core

 If you're using .NET Core with Visual Studio Code (or any other editor), edit your csproj file to add the package as a **PackageReference** element.
-This example uses a specific version of **Microsoft.Azure.Management.ResourceManager**, but you can also use [floating versions](/nuget/consume-packages/package-references-in-project-files#floating-versions).
+This example uses a specific version of **Microsoft.Azure.Management.ResourceManager**, which is the best practice, but NuGet [floating versions](/nuget/consume-packages/package-references-in-project-files#floating-versions) are also supported.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">